sawmj/sawmj.github.io/_tabs/about.md

 {: .prompt-tip }

-- 4+ years of experience in cyber security with experience in both offensive and defensive security.
+- 4+ years of experience in cyber security (in both offensive and defensive security).
 - Secured and found more than 100 Web Application Vulnerabilities in many companies such as LinkedIn, Amazon, RSA, Medium, IBM and many more.
 - 1x CVE (CVE-2024-28058)